TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 - PCA is sensitive to the relative scaling of the original features.
 PCA assumes that features with larger variance are more important than features with smaller variance.
 - If higher measurements do not correspond to higher importance/effect in your data, the features should be standardized before performing PCA
-- PCA is most powerful at encapsulating linear relationships (correlations)
+- PCA is powerful at encapsulating correlations between the original features into a smaller number of uncorrelated dimensions

 About PCA (2)
 ========================================================